nikhita/nikhita.github.io/_posts/2016-10-23-setting-import-path-for-go-generate.md

 * My import paths will no longer get messy.
 * I can still safely make changes and push to my fork (origin).

-### Setting things right
+### Fixing branches

-Read this only if you have made some changes, pushed it to a remote repo (mostly your fork) and now realized that you have to sort out everything.
+Read this only if you don't have a fresh fork i.e. you have made some changes, pushed it to a remote repo (mostly your fork) and now realized that you have to sort out everything.
 If you a fresh fork, move onto the next section.

 To fix this, you can create branches according to your fixes and make these branches track the branches in the remote fork.